The churchyard is looking wonderful. Our own colleagues work regularly on mowing and clear up. We need more help.

 If you want to come at any other time just turn up with tools and do some weeding or grass strimming.
 If you would like to come any other regular time please get in touch- 07505 107808

+As well as being a consecrated and active burial ground the churchyard is a resource for local historians and a haven for wildlife of all sorts.
 The churchyard of is a beautiful oasis situated between busy main roads in Thornhill.
 Covering an area of round about 3 acres it is a place of solitude and peace for the relatives of the departed.
 The churchyard is visited by many people tending graves or cremated remains plots and also by people passing through on a leisurely walk.
-Such a large area of grassland needs constant maintenance and we at Thornhill have a small and dedicated team of carers who meet regularly on summer Saturdays to cut grass and generally tidy the churchyard.
-Anyone wanting to join us is most welcome.
-Please contact the Rector or churchwardens for information.
-As can be seen from the pictures some parts of the churchyard are kept neatly cut and some are left to grow wild.
+Some parts of the churchyard round the edges and where wild flowers are encouraged to grow are left to grow a bit wild.
 These wild areas are home to a huge selection of butterflies, birds, hedgehogs, frogs and other wildlife ( see study by Marjorie Middleton click on sub page ).

 Rectory Park -across the road from the churchyard is the wonderful Thornhill Rectory Park which was once the home of the Rectors of Thornhill.
 There has always been a close contact with the park and the church.
-The Friends of Rectory Park (click here ) have a new website 'Rectory Park gone wild ' click here to see it.There are some wonderful pictures to look at here.
+The Friends of Rectory Park (click here ) have a new website .There are some wonderful pictures to look at here.
 There is a super picture too of the spitfire which came to our Summer Fair.